Berenberg Bank Thinks Centamin's Stock is Going to Recover

 Berenberg Bank Thinks Centamin’s Stock is Going to Recover

-In a report issued on April 6, Jonathan Guy from Berenberg Bank maintained a Buy rating on Centamin (CELTF), with a price target of p126.00.
-The company’s shares closed last Friday at $1.56, close to its 52-week low of $1.39.
+Berenberg Bank analyst Jonathan Guy maintained a Buy rating on Centamin (CELTF) today and set a price target of p131.00.
+The company’s shares closed last Thursday at $1.63, close to its 52-week low of $1.39.

 See today’s analyst top recommended stocks >>